PRUNE: A Patching Based Repair Framework for Certifiable Unlearning of Neural Networks: Experiments

 \subsection{Utility Guarantee}

 We evaluate each unlearning method using three metrics that reflect both effectiveness and side effects: 1) the change in accuracy on the test set $\Delta A_{tes}$, 2) the change in accuracy on the retained data not requested for unlearning $\Delta A_{res}$, and 3) the accuracy drop on the unlearned data, computed as $\Delta A_u = A_{u_b} - A_{u_a}$, reflects the extent of forgetting, where $A_{u_b}$ and $A_{u_a}$ represent the model’s accuracy on the unlearned data before and after unlearning, respectively.
 A larger $\Delta A_{u}$ indicates a more effective forgetting process, addressing the data holder’s concern.
 Meanwhile, smaller $\Delta A_{tes}$ and $\Delta A_{res}$ suggest lower negative impact on the model’s generalization and retained knowledge.

-When applying PRUNE for single-point unlearning, we can achieve complete forgetting effects as promised by Theorem \ref{the:main} (Tables are omitted being boring).
-For unlearning multiple data points, Table \ref{effectiveness} shows the results of the model accuracy on different datasets using different unlearning algorithms.
-The number of data points in $\mathcal{D}_U$ varies between [100, 200, 300, 500].
-Data points in $\mathcal{D}_U$ are sampled randomly from different training batches.
-The effectiveness evaluation for PRUNE are twofold: 1) the model loses its prediction accuracy for the data to be erased and 2) the overall performance of the model is not compromised.
+In the case of single-point unlearning, PRUNE can achieve complete forgetting, as theoretically guaranteed in Theorem~\ref{the:main}.